manish57/AIDE/README.md

 Third - Feedback (user can give feedback on client performance with the help of ratings, Client can view the feedbacks )

+Fourth - Items Checklist Feature (Client can input items(that are displayed or in stock) and items(sold on that particular day) and it calaculates final items stock and stores in a real time database, so that data is never destroyed)